Amid George Floyd protests, US companies stand up for racial injustice | DW | 04.06.2020

 Jumping on the bandwagon

-Some companies have followed up on their words with donations and pledges of money.
+Some companies have followed through with donations and pledges.
 On Tuesday, Bank of America announced it would commit $1 billion over the next four years to help fight racial inequality, develop workforces and improve economic mobility in local communities.

-Beauty multinational Sephora has donated more than $1 million to support organizations like the National Association for the Advancement of Colored People, Californian tech companies gave more than $20 million and Facebook CEO Mark Zuckerberg pledged an additional $10 million to support civil rights groups.
+Beauty multinational Sephora has donated more than $1 million to support organizations like the National Association for the Advancement of Colored People, Californian tech companies have given more than $20 million and Facebook CEO Mark Zuckerberg has pledged an additional $10 million to support civil rights groups.

 But for Keni Thacker, the founder of 100 Roses from Concrete, "a network for men of color in the advertising, marketing media and public relations industries," these companies are just jumping on the bandwagon.
 "This money, these campaigns, this sympathy won't change society," he told DW.
 "It's too late for that."